-- 1. Explain the concept of Social Cost Benefit Analysis. - Discuss the different methods for measurement of Social Costand Benefits. - 3.
+- 1. Explain the concept of Social Cost Benefit Analysis. - 2.
+Discuss the different methods for measurement of Social Costand Benefits. - 3.
 "A new dimension of financial reporting is the growing demandfor reports and activities which reflect the contribution of anenterprise to the society at

-- large."Discuss the above concept and illustrate how the performance of an enterprise to the society at large is evaluated. - 4.
-When should capitalization of borrowing costs cease in relationto assets and to investments.
+- 4. When should capitalization of borrowing costs cease in relationto assets and to investments.
 Discuss. - 5.
 Write a short note on corporate Social Reporting. - 6.
 What is 'Social Reporting'?
-Explain briefly the major areas coveredin social reporting. - 7.
+Explain briefly the major areas covered in social reporting. - 7.
 Explain the concept of Value Added.
-State the advantages and imitations of a Value Added Statement. - 8.
+State the advantages and limitations of a Value Added Statement. - 8.
 Define the term Economic Value Added State its utility.
 Explain its computation by giving an imaginary example.